aabbtree77/aabbtree77.github.io/about/about.md

 PostDoc Chronicles 1: Los Angeles, 2008-2009.

-Neurobiology turned out to be a deep forest, but Prof. Dario Ringach later suggested the modified Thomson problem (after [J.J.
-Thomson](https://en.wikipedia.org/wiki/J._J._Thomson)), and I did the analysis.
+Neurobiology turned out to be a deep forest, Prof. Dario Ringach suggested the modified Thomson problem (after [J.J.
+Thomson](https://en.wikipedia.org/wiki/J._J._Thomson)) instead, and I did the analysis.
 Eq.
 30 in the unpublished report came up somewhat unexpectedly.
 The ability to linearize a problem and investigate its Jacobian structure is underrated, but I could not extend it to a bigger program.
 I hit something called [syzygies](https://en.wikipedia.org/wiki/Hilbert%27s_syzygy_theorem), but algebraic geometry was beyond me.

 My neighbor was hit with a baseball bat by some robbers.
 He spent a week in the hospital and received a twelve-thousand-dollar bill to pay.